harbidel/cu-cat/CONTRIBUTING.rst

 Continuous Integration (CI)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Github Actions are used for various tasks including testing skrub on Linux, Mac
+* Github Actions are used for various tasks including testing cu_cat on Linux, Mac
   and Windows, with different dependencies and settings.

 * CircleCI is used to build the documentation.